 A Brief History

-The plant was sited, according to Bill Allen, AOC historic preservation officer, on public land that was near the railroad tracks so deliveries could be easily made, and close to the Anacostia River from which water was pumped to produce steam for heat.
+The plant was sited, according to Bill Allen, Architect of the Capitol (AOC) historic preservation officer, on public land that was near the railroad tracks so deliveries could be easily made, and close to the Anacostia River from which water was pumped to produce steam for heat.

 "Woods was scientifically inclined, so his interest in building a central power plant — which was a new and popular concept — featuring the latest and greatest technology was not out of character for him," noted Allen.
 "What Woods didn't know at the time was that, although the plant was state-of-the-art for its time, he underestimated the future needs of the Capitol and that the plant would need to evolve to meet growing demands."